How to choose the right live-in care experience for your loved one

-How long has the company been providing live-in care?
+How long has the care provider been providing live-in care?

 There’s a lot to be said for consistency.
-A company with years of experience providing 24 hour care at home will have honed its service, resulting in a well-tried and sustainable solution.
+A care provider with years of experience providing 24 hour care at home will have honed its service, resulting in a well-tried and sustainable solution.

 Is the service registered with, and inspected and regulated by the CQC?

 You need to be able to answer ‘yes’ to this one.
 The Care Quality Commission (CQC) registers, inspects and monitors services, publishing performance ratings to help people choose the best care options.

 Each of Agincare’s three regional live-in care teams (South-West, South-East and Central) are rated ‘Good’ across all five areas by the CQC.
 The CQC’s reports give an insight into the services provided by each team, and how they are regarded by the inspectors, clients, relatives and staff.

 The South-West team is described as kind and caring, with people speaking highly of the service they received.